rahulvenugopal/TidyTuesday/README.md

 #### Many a times we look at descriptive statistics of data and move on to analysis
 **Seeing** data is important and at times boxplots can lie!
-Violin plots can show its actual data distribution
+Violin plots can show its actual data distribution Black line in left pane is the slope line

 ![Visualisation](https://github.com/rahulvenugopal/TidyTuesday/blob/master/images/dinosaurus/datasaurus.png)